-Floral formula states the structure of a flower utilizing numbers, letters and other symbols.
+The floral formula states the structure of a flower utilizing numbers, letters and other symbols.
 The information provided by the floral formula can be very well represented by the floral diagram.
 The best quality of the floral formula is that it is unique to a family of plants or it can be made more specific for a particular species as well and it becomes the symbol for that particular family/species of flowering plants.
-For example, the floral formula of family Fabaceae is given by % ⚥ K(5) C1+2+(2) A(9)+1 G1.

 Floral Formula: A Semi-Technical Description of Flowering Plant